 Six new monitoring sites were added during the 2015-2016 academic year.
 The addition of High Island High School to THSCMP created three new monitoring sites on Bolivar Peninsula (fig. 5).
-Two of the sites are adjacent to Rollover Pass.
-The location of these sites will allow for monitoring of the effects to adjacent beaches when the pass is closed.
+Two of the sites are adjacent to Rollover Pass positioned to allow monitoring of the effects to adjacent beaches when the pass is closed.
 Ball High School students added sites at Jamaica Beach and the Dellanera RV Park southwest of the Galveston Seawall (fig. 6).
 The Jamaica Beach site monitors a CEPRA sponsored dune restoration project.
 The Dellanera site monitors a beach nourishment and dune creation project at this chronically eroding location.
-Cunningham Middle School added a site on the North Padre Island seawall (fig. 9).
-This location monitors the effects of beach nourishment using beneficial use material from Packery Channel and beach maintenance practices seaward of the seawall.
+Cunningham Middle School added a site on the North Padre Island seawall (fig. 9) which monitors the effects of beach nourishment using beneficial use material from Packery Channel and beach maintenance practices seaward of the seawall.